P1ntas/Large-Scale-Software-Development/docs/development.md

 ## Technology

-Identify the main technologies, languages and frameworks used.
-Clearly identify which ones were restrictions imposed by the client and which were your own choices.
-Justify your choices and explain in your own words the motivation for the restrictions of your client.

-Explain the prototype or base implementation that you have implemented in Sprint 0, and how that has informed the rest of the development.

 ### First Prototype - Sprint 0

 At first, after the first contact with the client, we were told we were free to use any technology we wanted, as long as it doesn't require a lot of maintenance and it is open-source.
 With this in mind, we decided to use the following technologies, languages and frameworks: